darwinia-network/crab-docs/docs/builders/tools/openzeppelin/defender.md

 }
 ```

-### Connecting Defender to Moonbase Alpha {: #connecting-defender-to-moonbase-alpha }
+### Connecting Defender to Pangolin

 Once you have an OpenZeppelin Defender account, log into the [Defender App](https://defender.openzeppelin.com/).
-In the main screen, with MetaMask [connected to Moonbase Alpha](/tokens/connect/metamask/) click on the top right corner "Connect wallet" button:
+In the main screen, with MetaMask [connected to Pangolin](/dvm-metamask.md) click on the top right corner "Connect wallet" button:

 ![OpenZeppelin Defender Connect](/images/openzeppelin/ozdefender-images1.png)

-If successful, you should see your address and a text stating "Connected to Moonbase Alpha."
+If successful, you should see your address and a text stating "Connected to Pangolin."

-## Using the Admin Component {: #using-the-admin-component }
+## Using the Admin Component

-This section goes through the steps for getting started with OpenZeppelin Defender Admin component to manage smart contracts on Moonbase Alpha.
+This section goes through the steps for getting started with OpenZeppelin Defender Admin component to manage smart contracts on Pangolin.

-### Importing your Contract {: #importing-your-contract }
+### Importing your Contract

 The first step to using Defender Admin is to add the contract you want to manage.
 To do so, click on the "Add contract" button near the top right corner.
 This will take you to the "import contract" screen, where you need to:

  1. Set a contract name.
 This is only for display purposes
  2. Select the network where the contract that you want to manage is deployed.
 This is particularly useful when a contract is deployed with the same address to multiple networks.
-For this example, enter `Moonbase Alpha`
+For this example, enter `Pangolin`
  3. Enter the contract address
  4. Paste the contract ABI.
 This can be obtained either in [Remix](/builders/tools/remix/) or in the `.json` file generally created after the compilation process (for example, in Truffle or HardHat)
  5. Check that the contract features were detected correctly